deeppavlov/DeepPavlov/docs/components/spelling_correction.rst

 ---------------------

 :class:`This component <deeppavlov.models.spelling_correction.levenshtein.LevenshteinSearcherComponent>` finds all the
-candidates in a static dictionary on set Damerau-Levenshtein distance.
+candidates in a static dictionary on a set Damerau-Levenshtein distance.
 It can separate one token into two but it will not work the other way around.